jkmartindale/kb/miscellaneous.md

 | `upc:`    | Universal Product Code |
 | `year:`   | Year or year range |

+### Telegram: find replies
+Search for `#m`.
+You can filter to a single conversation but you can't filter by sender or additional keywords.

 ### youtube-dl
 List available formats for a video
 ```